-- 3.1 Projects approved for funding support under the Fund are expected to assist the local agricultural community to rise up to the challenges on the horizon with a view to enabling the agricultural industry to enhance their productivity and output or switch to a sustainable or high value-added mode of operations, as well as facilitating the modernisation and enhancing the overall competitiveness of the agricultural industry.
-Whilst our main focus in taking forward NAP is on crop farming (vegetables, fruits and ornamental plants), the livestock rearing sector may also make use of and benefit from the Fund for projects that aim at strengthening farm biosecurity, enhancing the value-added ability or mitigating the possible nuisance that livestock farms may cause to the environment.
-Consistent with the Government's policy of containing the scale of the livestock rearing sector, projects aiming at expanding the number of farms or the livestock population will not be considered.
-Projects that meet these criteria will be eligible for grants from the Fund, while those that fail to demonstrate the relevance to sustainable development of the local agricultural industry or research/theoretical studies without a demonstrated relevance to the local agricultural industry will not be considered. - 3.2 A project may involve commercial elements if the project applicant intends to gain profits from the proposed project.
+- 3.1 Projects approved for funding support are expected to assist the local fisheries community to rise to the challenges on the horizon, with a view to enabling the fisheries industry to adopt or switch to a sustainable or high value-added mode of operations; contribute in a direct and practical way to the industry and enhance their competitiveness; and to be in line with the Government's policy direction of facilitating the sustainable development of the fisheries industry.
+Projects that meet these criteria will be eligible for grants from the Fund, while those that fail to demonstrate the relevance of sustainable development to the local fisheries industry or research/theoretical studies without a demonstrated relevance to the local fisheries industry will not be considered. - 3.2 A project may involve commercial elements if the project applicant intends to gain profits from the proposed project.
 Commercial projects that fulfill the criteria described below may be considered, subject to the measures described in paragraph 6.16.
 The cost recouped from the project will be credited to the General Revenue of the Government.